Hunting for 'Disease X' - KION546

 HIV emerged from a type of chimpanzee and mutated into a world-wide modern plague.
 SARS, MERS and the Covid-19 virus known as SARS-CoV-2 are all coronaviruses that jumped to humans from unknown “reservoirs” — the term virologists use for virus’ natural hosts — in the animal kingdom.
 Covid-19 is thought to have originated in China, possibly in bats.

-Does Muyembe think future pandemics could be worse than the 2020 coronavirus pandemic?, and more apocalyptic?
+Does Muyembe think future pandemics could be worse than Covid-19, more apocalyptic?
 “Yes, yes, I think so,” he said.

 New viruses on the rise